opencadc/doi/README.md

 Currently the service will:
 - take a minimal amount of information in to create a draft DOI document that can then be later submitted to DataCite
 - generate a VOSpace directory for the dataset to be housed and later archived when the DOI is minted
+- allow owners to view their current set of DOIs

 ## CANFAR Digital Object Identifier (DOI) Workflow